 - The rod's rings can be easily broken

-OVERVIEW: As one of the best travel fishing rods, we took the 12 ft Fiblink spinning fishing rod for a test ride while doing inshore fishing.
+BUYING ADVICE: As one of the best travel fishing rods, we took the 12 ft Fiblink spinning fishing rod for a test ride while doing inshore fishing.
 Our main concern at the beginning was its heavy weight because it felt like it was going to brake during the cast.

 To our surprise, it didn’t.
 Moreover, the casting was perfect, even with a heavy sinker (eight ounces) on it.
 This way, we managed to reel two big ones, but the rod proved excellent flexibility and sensitivity.